Image Source: Kiranraj

 Entry: Entry to the Ayyanakere Lake is free, allowing visitors to immerse themselves in nature.

-Maps and Location of Ayyanakere Lake
+Google Maps Ayyanakere Lake

 Situated 5 km from Sakharayapatna, 63 km from Chikmagalur